 The Member Protection Policy outlines a specific Code of Conduct, the procedural obligations of Australian Tennis Organisations and the policies surrounding Child Protection, Harassment, Abuse, Discrimination and Social Networking, as well as the complaints procedure.

 The Tennis Australia Member Protection Policy is available here.

-Tennis NSW has two Member Protection Officers and any question or complaint regarding a Member Protection issue should be directed to Tiarnna Spice ([email protected]) or Michelle Howe ([email protected]) via the Tennis NSW Office (02 9024 7600).
+Tennis NSW has a Member Protection Officer and any question or complaint regarding a Member Protection issue should be directed to Tiarnna Spice ([email protected]) via email or through the Tennis NSW Office (02 9024 7600).

 Play by the Rules

 Play by the Rules is a unique collaboration between the Australian Sports Commission, Australian Human Rights Commission, all state and territory departments of sport and recreation, all state and territory anti-discrimination and human rights agencies, the Office of the Children’s Guardian and the Australian and New Zealand Sports Law Association (ANZSLA).
 These partners promote Play by the Rules through their networks, along with their own child safety, anti-discrimination and inclusion programs.